kriskowal/gtor/presentation/README.md

 ![The Temporal Independence of a Promise Queue](promise-queue-temporal-independence.png)

-Also, a promise can be put onto the queue.
+Also, a promise can be put onto the queue instead of a value.
 Let that sink in a moment.
-A promise queue only guarantees for each call to get, the returned proise is resolved by the corresponding put in the order get and put are called.
+A promise queue only guarantees for each call to get, the returned promise is resolved by the corresponding put in the order get and put are called.
 It maintains no guarantees about the order in which those promises resolve.